What is a Rabies Exposure?

 - A bat found in the same room with a sleeping person, an unattended child, an intoxicated person, or anyone unable to confirm that they were NOT bitten.

-- Access additional assist in medical assessment for human rabies post exposure prophylaxis, diagnosis, treatment, and prevention.
+- Access additional resources that can assist in medical assessment for human rabies post exposure prophylaxis, diagnosis, treatment, and prevention.

 Other contact, such as contact with blood, urine, skunk spray, or feces, does not constitute an exposure and is not an indication for prophylaxis.